initbiz/initbiz.github.io/letsrent/index.md

 All of them are defined in the `Order` model and are translated to display nicely for clients.

 ### Additional charges
-All additional charges for the order can be added using `setAdditionalCharge` method.
+All additional charges for the order can be added using the `setAdditionalCharge` method.
 By default there are for in use:
 1. Pickup location extra paid,
 1. Return location extra paid,
 1. Pickup hour extra paid,
 1. Return hour extra paid.

 ### Marking an order as paid
-It is recommended to use `markAsPaid` method from the `Order` model.
-The method will save current date as `paid_at` and fire event `initbiz.letsrent.markAsPaid` with the order as a parameter.
+It is recommended to use the `markAsPaid` method from the `Order` model.
+The method will save the current date as `paid_at` and fire event `initbiz.letsrent.markAsPaid` with the order as a parameter.

 ## Rentables
 Rentables are models that can be rent using Let's rent plugin.
-By design all rentable models will be attached to the order using dynamic polymorphic many to many relation and be rendered as a tab in the `Orders` controller.
+By design, all rentable models will be attached to the order using dynamic polymorphic many to many relation and be rendered as a tab in the `Orders` controller.

-The availability of the models for the given spans of time will be automatically filtered using `Rentable` behavior.
+The availability of the models for the given periods will be automatically filtered using `Rentable` behavior.

 ## Registering rentables
-They have to be registered in the plugin's registration file using `registerRentables` method.
+They have to be registered in the plugin's registration file using the `registerRentables` method.

 For example: